UMAprotocol/docs/docs/tutorials/bots.md

 **a) Configuring environment**
 To start a bot the first step is to configure the bot's settings.
 Liquidation bots require 4 main configurations settings which are configured using environment variables.
-To set this up create a `.env` file in the `/core` directory of the repo it:
+To set this up create a `.env` file in the root directory directory:

 ```bash
 EMP_ADDRESS=0xDe15ae6E8CAA2fDa906b1621cF0F7296Aa79d9f1